rl-institut/oemoflex/docs/overview.rst

 define the available components and busses.

-**Setup datapackages.** You can create data packages for an energy system by passing the lists of :attr:`regions`, :attr:`links`, :attr:`busses` and :attr:`components` that you want to model.
+**Setup datapackages.** You can create data packages for an energy system by passing the lists of regions, links, busses and components that you want to model to :meth:`EnergyDataPackage.setup_default <oemoflex.model.datapackage.EnergyDataPackage.setup_default>`.
 Custom-defined busses and components can be passed as dictionaries :attr:`bus_attrs_update` and :attr:`component_attrs_update`.

-**Infer metadata:** Metadata that describe the tables and their foreign key relations in form of a :file:`datapackage.json` are a requirement for oemof.tabular to load the datapackage as an :class:`EnergySystem`.
-Foreign key relations are defined in `foreign_keys.yml <https://github.com/rl-institut/oemoflex/blob/dev/oemoflex/model/foreign_keys.yml>`_.
+**Infer metadata.** Metadata that describe the tables and their foreign key relations in form of a :file:`datapackage.json` are a requirement for oemof.tabular to load the datapackage as an :class:`oemof.solph.EnergySystem`.
+To infer metadata for an existing data package, use :meth:`EnergyDataPackage.infer_metadata <oemoflex.model.datapackage.EnergyDataPackage.infer_metadata>`.
+Foreign key relations are defined in
+`foreign_keys.yml <https://github.com/rl-institut/oemoflex/blob/dev/oemoflex/model/foreign_keys.yml>`_.
 When adding custom-defined components and busses, a dictionary with :attr:`foreign_keys_update` can be passed.

-**Parametrizes data packages.** Parametrize the EnergyDataPackage by setting values to
+**Parametrize data packages.** Parametrize the EnergyDataPackage with :meth:`EnergyDataPackage.parametrize <oemoflex.model.datapackage.EnergyDataPackage.parametrize>` to set the values of parameters for all components.

 ..
 TODO: Not implemented yet. **Validate data schemas.** EnergyDataPackage.validate

 ..
 TODO: Not implemented yet. **Create variations.** of existing EnergyDataPackages.

-**Postprocess results.** Results of an oemof.solph optimisation can be postprocessed and saved as a ResultsDataPackage.
+**Postprocess results.** Results of an oemof.solph optimisation can be postprocessed and saved as a :class:`ResultsDataPackage <oemoflex.model.datapackage.ResultsDataPackage>`.

 **Plot results.** Plot methods help to visualize and understand the results of a scenario.
+Read the API documentation of :mod:`oemoflex.tools.plots <oemoflex.tools.plots>` for more details.